Fy-/SimpleBehaviourTrees/README.md

 # SimpleBehaviourTrees
-A very simple implementation of behaviour trees in Javascript and C#
+A very simple implementation of behaviour trees in Javascript and C# (C# translation is not complete yet).

 We tried to keep things really as simple as possible.
 There is an example that simply runs in your browser.